koppor/cpdfsqueeze-action/README.md

-# cpdfqueeze-action
+# cpdfsqueeze-action

 > :octocat: GitHub Action to reduce the size of PDFs by cpdfsqueeze

-This action is based on [cpdfqueeze](https://github.com/johnwhitington/cpdfsqueeze).
+This action is based on [cpdfsqueeze](https://github.com/johnwhitington/cpdfsqueeze).

 ## Inputs